fab2s/NodalFlow/README.md

 ## Traversability

 A Traversable Node is a node that implement the `getTraversable` method as defined in `TraversableNodeInterface`.
-The `getTraversable` method returns a `Traversable` that will be iterated over during the Flow execution.
-In other words, a Traversable Node is a node that provides many values at once, with each values being fed as argument to the remaining nodes in the chain.
-This would be exactly what occurs if the `Traversable` is an array, but you can also use a `Generator` and `yield` results one by one or whatever `Traversable`.
+The `getTraversable` method returns a `Traversable` that will be iterated over during the Flows execution.
+In other words, a Traversable Node is a node that provides many values per invocation, with each values being fed as argument to the remaining nodes in the chain.
+This would be exactly what occurs if the `Traversable` where to be an array, but you can also use a `Generator` and `yield` results one by one, or whatever `Traversable`.

 Upon each iteration, the remaining Nodes in the chain will be recursed on.
 This is for example useful when a data generator needs some kind of manipulation(s) and / or actions on each of his "records".